azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 1. Within Visual Studio Solution Explorer, expand **ChatWebApp**, **Scripts**, and open **chatClient.js**.

-2. At the top, locate the variable **speechApiKey**, and update its value with the Key 1 you acquired in [Exercise 1, Task 11, Step 8](#task-11-provision-cognitive-services), when you provisioned your Speech API in the Azure Portal.
+2. At the top, locate the variable **speechApiKey**, and update its value with the Key 1 you acquired in [Exercise 1, Task 11, Step 8](#task-11-provision-cognitive-services), when you provisioned your Speech API in the [Azure portal](https://portal.azure.com).

     ![The following variable code displays: //TODO: Enter your Speech API Key here var speechApiKey = "";](media/image136.png 'variable')